All Open A.S. Positions

 Length: One Academic Year

-Duties and Powers of the Co-Chair:
+P) Duties and Power of the Greek Liaison Coordinator

 To Apply, login with your UCSB NetID

-Take Back the Night: Finance Coordinator
+Take Back the Night: Intersectionality Coordinator

 Openings: 1